Flow-IPC/ipc/README.md

 ## Background

 Flow-IPC focuses on IPC of data structures (and native sockets a/k/a FDs).
-That is the central task is:
+I.e., the central scenario is:
 Process P1 has a data structure *X*, and it wants process P2 to access it (or a copy thereof) ASAP.

 The OS and third-parties already avail C++ developers of many tools for/around IPC.
 Highlights:
-  - Pipes, Unix domain sockets, message queues (MQs), and more such *IPC transports* allow transmitting data (binary blobs and sometimes FDs).
+  - Pipes, Unix domain socket streams, message queues (MQs), and more such *IPC transports* allow transmitting data (binary blobs and sometimes FDs).
 Data are copied into the kernel by P1, then out of the kernel by P2.
-  - P1 can put X into *shared memory* (SHM) and signal P2 to access it directly there, eliminating both X copies.
+  - P1 can put X into *shared memory* (SHM) and signal P2 to access it directly there, eliminating both copy-X operations.
-  - *In-place schema-based serialization tools*, the best of which is [Cap'n Proto](https://capnproto.org/language.html), hugely help in representing *structured data* within binary blobs.
+  - *Zero-copy schema-based serialization tools*, the best of which is [Cap'n Proto](https://capnproto.org/language.html), hugely help in representing *structured data* within binary blobs.